Apperio/ledes-api-docs/README.md

 npm start
 ```

-Then navigate to http://localhost:3001.
-Refresh to see any changes you've made to `openapi.yml`.
+Then navigate to http://localhost:8080.
+Refresh to see any changes you've made to the specification.

 ## Public Hosted version